21prompts/holler/PROMPTS.md

 - Remove the feature to change username from frontend and backend.
 - Instead of a different emoji to indicate muted user, keep the mute button visible and change its color to red when muted - it should be usable on mobile as well.

+## Prompt 15

+Let's add a "Catch up" view to show chronological list of recent 10 messages.
+Each message should have the avatar of the sender, the username.
+When clicked, use the same websocket connection to play the message, highlighting the avatar of the sender.
+Take a 500ms pause before playing the next message until the latest message is played or the user stops the playback.